 - Around 1 in 3 people will develop shingles during their lifetime

 - Shingles is a painful infection of the nerve supplying an area of skin and is accompanied by a localized skin rash

 What is shingles?

 Varicella-zoster (shingles) virus belongs to a group of viruses called herpesviruses.

-In the majority of shingles cases there is no known trigger that causes the varicella-zoster virus to begin to multiply again.
-One suggestion is that shingles is an opportunistic condition that occurs when something compromises the immune system, alerting the virus to reactivate.
-Some possible triggers for shingles include:
+In most shingles cases, there is no known reason why the varicella-zoster virus begins multiplying.
+One suggestion is that shingles occurs when something weakens the immune system, prompting the virus to reactivate.

 - Stress or trauma - psychological and emotional stressors

 - Medications - immunosuppressive drugs; after a transplant, a high percentage of patients develop shingles

 - Children - youngsters whose mothers had chickenpox late in pregnancy or had chickenpox in infancy themselves